Living spec — this is the product we're building

 room.onControllerInput(fn)

-Fires for every input event.
+Every template input event.
 Payload shape depends on the active template.

 (player: Player, input: ControllerInput) => void

-(message: JsonValue) => void
+(payload: unknown) => void

-room.sendTo(playerId, message)
+room.sendTo(playerId, payload)

-(playerId: string, message: JsonValue) => void
+(playerId: string, payload: unknown) => void

 room.setTemplate(templateId)